 Today, I want to share a bit about what I found, in hopes that it helps you to make more informed decisions when choosing a protein powder, if you choose to use them.

 And I’ll start with the one that scares me the most…

 Heavy metals and chemicals in my protein powder?
 Nah.
 No way.
 I get the good stuff.
 And it comes from plants.

 Think again.
 Last year, the Clean Label Project™ completed a study examining 134 plant-based and animal-based protein powder products from 52 different brands.
 They screened for over 130 toxins, including heavy metals, BPA, pesticides, and other contaminants with ties to health problems.

 And you know what they found?
 (You might want to sit down for this one.)

-Many of the most popular plant-based powders were ranked the worst for their high levels of contaminants like heavy metals.
-In fact, plant-based proteins ranked lower than animal-based proteins on average.
+Many of the most popular plant-based protein powders were ranked the worst for their high levels of contaminants like heavy metals.
+In fact, plant-based protein powders ranked lower than animal-based protein powders on average.

 So how does that nasty stuff get into your powder?